 However, virtual and real servers are so costly that they make sense only for websites with heavy applications and good earning potential.

-A small shared plan would set you back $2-$5 each month; a small VPS costs $35-$50, while the fees for dedicated servers come in triple digits.
+A small shared plan would set you back $2-$5 each month; a small VPS costs $35-$50, while the fees for dedicated servers Europe has to offer come in triple digits.

 3.3 The Choosing

 Namely, how to choose the best hosting option?

 Is it better to go with a hosted or a self-hosted platform?

 What kind of plan would be best in either case?